AIE-Lafayette/Floppy-Tutorial/README.md

-# Flappy Bird Tutorial
+# Floppy Tutorial

 In this tutorial we will create a simple clone of the mobile game Flappy Bird.
 Our very first step is to create a new project in Unity.
-This tutorial was made using Unity version 2019.3.10f1, but it should work with no trouble in most versions.
+This tutorial was made using Unity version 2019.3.10f1.
+It is recommended that you install and create a project using this version.

 ## Creating the Bird